LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/integrations.md

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/getstartedtutorial/order_status.png">

-4. Add a new Text Statement to acknowledge the users intent.
+4. Add a new Text Statement to acknowledge the user's intent.
 Add the text, "Let’s find your order."

 5. Add a new Text Question to capture the user’s order number.
 Add the text, "What is your order number?"